sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 </figure>

 Something really unfortunate about the plastic ratio shows up, here.
 It's too close to 4/3.
-This has the consequence that one axis appears nearly periodic mod 4, with quite a slow precession.
-For example, in the polar test case, we start at 0 so the first radius is zero (grey), and every fourth colour after that is very close to grey as well, and it takes a long way to climb out of that hole.
-If we switch the axes around then the problem will manifest in the hue instead of the
+This has the consequence that one parameter appears nearly periodic mod 4, with a very slow precession.
+For example, in the polar test case, we start at 0 so the first radius is zero (grey), and every fourth colour after that is very close to grey as well, and it takes a long time to climb out of that hole.

-saturation:
+By switching the axes around then the problem will manifest in the hue
+instead:

 <figure>
 <div class="example">